-Describes immature security infrastructure.
+This describes immature security infrastructure.
 In networks (especially wireless ones), ad hoc means decentralized.

-admin or admin
+admin or admin (n.)

 Short for administrator.
-Write in normal text if referring to the role or admin privileges.
-If referring to the username admin, use tech font.
+Write in the normal font if referring to the role or admin privileges.
+If referring to the username admin, use the tech font.